Mosquito Control

 2. Economically important mosquitoes reduce real estate values, adversely affect tourism and related business interests, or negatively impact livestock or poultry production;

-3. Public health is the focus when mosquitoes are vectors, or transmitters, of infectious disease.
+3. Public health is the focus when mosquitoes are vectors, or transmitters, of infectious diseases.

 Disease organisms transmitted by mosquitoes include West Nile virusSaint Louis encephalitis virusEastern equine encephalomyelitis virusEverglades virusHighlands J virusLa Crosse Encephalitis virus in the United States; dengue feveryellow feverIlheus virus, malaria, and filariasis in the American tropicsRift Valley feverWuchereria bancroftiJapanese Encephalitischikungunyamalaria and filariasis in Africa and Asia; and Murray Valley encephalitis in Australia.